tomgrek/hackathon-skeleton/README.md

 You need basic Linux, HTML and JS knowledge to get the most out of this guide and the repo as a whole.
 If, as a beginner, you follow the guide and apply some trial and error, you might (I hope) gain that knowledge.
 I try my best to explain jargon when it crops up and am not afraid to oversimplify.

-This is the branch with Redux and React Router.
+This is the branch with Redux, React Router, and PassportJS.

 # What's in it?